-HEAR, Holy, Holy, Holy, Lord, Father of all mankind, Spirit of love, eternal word, In mystick union join'd.
+I E A R, Holy, Holy, Holy, Lord, Father of all mankind, Spirit of love, eternal word, In mystick union join'd.

-Hear, and inspire my stammering tongue, Exalt my abject thought) Speak from my mouth a sacred song, Who spak'st the world from nought.
+Hear, and inspire my stammering tongue, Exalt my abject thought) Speak from my mouth a facred fong, Who spak'it the world from nought.

-Thy darling attribute I praise

-Which all alike may prove,

-The glory of thy boundless grace,

-Thy universal love.
+Thy darling attribute I praise Which all alike may prove, The glory of thy boundless grace, Thy universal love.

-Mercy I fing, transporting found;
+Mercy I fing, transporting found:

-The joy of earth and heaven,
+The joy of Earth and Heaven,

 Mercy by every finner found,

 Who takes what God hath given.